agoravoting/agora-mixnet/README.md

 ### Performance

 Effort has gone into making the prototype reasonably performant.
-The following are the main optimization areas and corresponding environment variables to used in execution scripts.
+The following are the main optimization areas and corresponding environment variables to use in execution scripts.

 ##### Native libgmp modpow implementation